Eros (film): Casting

-Antonioni didn't want familiar faces in his segment and also needed actors that were at ease with the nude scenes.
+Antonioni did not want familiar faces in his segment and also needed actors that were at ease with the nude scenes.
 Casting commenced in summer 2001.
 Christopher Buchholz, son of German actor Horst Buchholz, was cast in the role of Christopher, the husband.
-The actor was originally uncomfortable with the sex scenes, since a particular sequence from the original script required full front nudity.
+The actor was originally uncomfortable with the sex scenes, since a particular sequence from the original script required full frontal nudity.
 The scene was eventually cut and never filmed.
 Former dancer Regina Nemni got the part of Cloe, the wife and newcomer Luisa Ranieri, popular at the time for a Nestea commercial, was cast as Linda.

 Having written a less erotic script, Soderbergh got easy access to A-list actors for the main roles.
 On February 27, 2003, Variety reported that both Robert Downey Jr. and Alan Arkin had been chosen for the yet-untitled segment.
 For the dual role of the "Woman in the Dream" (whose scenes required full nudity) and Nick's wife Cecelia, dozens of actresses auditioned for casting director Debra Zane.
 Ultimately, 29-year-old actress (and former model) Ele Keats booked the part.

 In spring 2003, Wong Kar-wai completed the casting for his segment: young Taiwanese actor Chang Chen, who had already worked with the director in Happy Together, landed the lead role of Zhang.
 Gong Li, who was about to start filming Wong's 2046, joined the cast as Miss Hua.